Addiction to Bitcoin and Cryptocurrency Trading

-Castle Craig Hospital provides treatment for people addicted to day-trading, spread betting and the trading of cryptocurrencies such as Bitcoin, Ethereum, Ripple & Litecoin.
+Castle Craig Hospital treats cryptocurrency addiction for people addicted to trading, spread betting and the trading of cryptocurrencies such as Bitcoin, Ethereum, Ripple & Litecoin.
 We treat these as forms of gambling addiction.

 Some of the symptoms that cryptocurrency users should look out for (suggesting an addiction) are: feeling muscle tension and anxiety, constantly checking the prices online (even in the middle of the night) and thinking about cryptocurrency trading when doing other things.

 Worried about cryptocurrency addiction in yourself or a loved one?

 Visit our Guide to Cryptocurrency Addiction for information on the risks of cryptocurrency trading addiction and what to do if you think you have an addiction.

 We have published a list of Frequently Asked Questions (FAQ) to help people understand these new currencies; the FAQ is a glossary of terms for anyone who wants to discuss this issue with a loved one they may be concerned about.

 Cryptocurrencies are digital currencies that are not backed up by a central bank like the Bank of England.
 They are bought and sold like shares and traded globally.
 Their value also fluctuates like shares.

 The first cryptocurrency was Bitcoin and, with an estimated 72% share of the market at the time of writing (April 2018), it is currently the biggest.